Take the World by the Horns FAQs

 What type of academic and health and well-being support will be included in the program?

-Our partner institutions in Denmark, Panama, and South Korea offer a range of support services for international students, including academic and mental health support.
+Our partner institutions in Denmark, Panama, South Korea, and Sweden offer a range of support services for international students, including academic and mental health support.
 You will also receive logistical support from On Call International, UT Austin’s partner for 24/7 global medical, travel, and security assistance.

 Will I have help registering for classes for my next semester?
 Will I be able to meet with an academic advisor?